 MICHELLE: I liked it okay.
 Didn’t I read somewhere that Ai Ore! is not considered officially over, though?
 If it really is, I might have to do a cartwheel.

 SEAN: Yeah, sorry, “End of Part One.”

 I honestly keep forgetting that Fushigi Yuugi: Genbu Kaiden is still running, given that its author is famous enough that her publishing schedule for it is “whenever”.
 But hey, here’s a new volume.

 ANNA: For me, new volumes of Genbu Kaiden are always an excuse for a celebration.
 I love this series.

-MELINDA: I completely agree, Anna.
+MJ: I completely agree, Anna.
 This series is such a treat anytime it turns up.